Eve Tesluk, Registered Psychotherapist

-Eve is a Registered Psychotherapist and Art Therapist with over 15 years of experience in the mental health field.
+Eve is a Registered Psychotherapist with over 15 years of experience in the mental health field.
 She’s also the co-founder of MyLife Counselling.

-Eve has always been a strong advocate for people experiencing mental health issues, particularly among youth.
+Eve has always been a strong advocate for people experiencing mental health issues.
 She’s worked extensively with the Canadian Mental Health Association supporting adults and youth in the community.
 As a past crisis line worker, she’s highly experienced in helping people from all walks of life struggling with the effects of trauma, loss, and addiction.

 Eve also knows what it’s like to be both a client and a therapist.
-After her first child, she worked on overcoming her own post-partum anxiety and depression.
+She has struggled and learned a great deal from overcoming her own severe anxiety and panic attacks.
+Most recently, she worked on overcoming post-partum anxiety and depression after the birth of her first child.
 Since then, she’s played an active role in the community working with the Ontario Early Years Centre and educating other mothers about the importance of reaching out for help for post-partum mood disorders.

-Eve’s unique training in both art and talk therapies helps her clients express themselves in ways that sometimes words fail to do.
+Eve’s unique training in a range of therapies helps her clients express themselves in ways that sometimes words fail to do.
 Clients describe Eve as easy to talk to, grounded, and highly empathic.
-She helps clients take charge of their counselling and to chose whether they’ll focus on talking, doing art, or both.

-Eve uses a range of effective counselling models including: Art Psychotherapy, Cognitive Behavioural Therapy, Solution-Focused Therapy, and Person Centered Therapy.
+Eve uses a range of effective counselling models including: Cognitive Behavioural Therapy, Solution-Focused Therapy, Person Centered Therapy, and Art Psychotherapy.
 She’s also completed advanced training in Dialectical Behaviour Therapy through the University of Toronto School of Social Work.